genesiscommunitysuccess/docs/docs/03_server-modules/03_request-server/06_testing.md

 ### Testing with Console

-In Genesis Console, select your Request Sever in the resources tab.
+In Genesis Console, select your Request Server in the Resources tab.
 Once you click into your Request Server, you will see the current response from the Request Server and any input fields that you have defined.
 You can change the inputs and verify that the correct behaviour is being seen.
 Make sure that your database has some data for you to search through.

 ![](/img/test-console-rs-success.png)